fangyuan99/cookie-share/README.md

 Modifying backend:

-1. Edit `_worker.js` file
+1. For Cloudflare Worker: Edit `_worker.js` file and deploy updated Worker to Cloudflare
-2. Deploy updated Worker to Cloudflare
+2. For Node.js server: Edit files in the cookie-share-server repository

 ## Future Development Plans